8base/old-documentation/8base-console/authentication.md

 #### getToken Resolver
 A custom *getToken* resolver mutation function must be deployed to the workspace.
 This can be done by installing the [8base CLI](../development-tools/cli/README.md).

-In the provided *getToken* function, the relevant environment variables are accessed - if set in the Management Console - to provide the required credentials and configurations.
+In the provided *getToken* function, the relevant environment variables are accessed—if set in the Management Console—to provide the required credentials and configurations.
 A request is then made to the authentication provider to query or create the authenticating user from the database and return the user's token.

 {% code-tabs %}
 {% code-tabs-item title="8base.yml" %}